2011 Hackleburg–Phil Campbell tornado: Tanner, Limestone County, Harvest and dissipation

 As it crossed US 72 in eastern Limestone County, the tornado destroyed a privately owned radar and tower camera operated by NBC affiliate WAFF and continued into East Limestone, a more populated area of Limestone County where numerous homes were damaged or destroyed, with several leveled at high-end EF3 intensity in a subdivision at the corner of McCulley Mill Road and Capshaw Road.
 (Imagery from WAFF's radar, as seen during the station's coverage of the tornado outbreak, showed the graphical linear "sweep" indicating the scanning antenna dish briefly swaying violently in a ~70° horizontal curve as the tornado blew the dome and equipment off the radar tower.
 The tornado was viewed on the camera shortly before it was destroyed.)
 The tornado then crossed into Madison County, tearing through the suburban communities of Harvest and Toney.
-Many homes in Harvest were damaged or destroyed, especially in the Anderson Hills subdivision.
+Many homes in Harvest were damaged or destroyed, especially in the Anderson Hills subdivision (previously hit by an F4 tornado on May 18, 1995).

 Numerous two-story homes were destroyed at that location, with a few that were flattened or reduced to their block foundations.
 Numerous trees were snapped and debarked, and several mobile homes were swept completely away.
 The tornado destroyed a Piggly Wiggly grocery store in Harvest, and also severely damaged a convenience store and local bank, which was shut down for months following the event.
 Damage in Harvest was rated low-end EF4.
 In Toney, the Carter's Gin subdivision was devastated as multiple poorly anchored homes were leveled at high-end EF3 strength.
 The tornado then weakened significantly, twisting irrigation equipment and producing only intermittent EF0 tree damage southwest of Hazel Green and through rural areas.
 The tornado would rapidly weaken after this, with damage being inflicted near the community of Gladstone before dissipating at 4:50 p.m.
 CDT (21:50 UTC).
 In all, hundreds of homes received moderate to major damage along the path from Limestone to Madison County with many of these being total losses, and thirteen people were killed.